Effectiveness in Arbitration (LR104)

 - Oral closing arguments and written briefs

-A mock arbitration exercise before an experienced arbitrator
+This two-day workshop includes a mock arbitration exercise before an experienced arbitrator.

 Who Will Benefit